SCH-YcHan/hMSC/README.md

 # AdhGen
-AdhGen: Optimization of focal adhesion morphology in human mesenchymal stem cells using a genetic algorithm
+Optimization of focal adhesion morphology in human mesenchymal stem cells using a genetic algorithm